Child and Adolescent Psychiatrist, Kari Centre

 Te whiwhinga mahi | The Opportunity

-We are seeking a motivated Child and adolescent psychiatrist to join the Kari Centre, an exciting and dynamic Child and Adolescent Mental Health outpatient service that provides assessment and therapy to children, young people, and their families within the central Auckland area.
+We invite you to join the Kari Centre, an exciting and dynamic Child and Adolescent Mental Health outpatient service that provides assessment and therapy to children, young people, and their families within the central Auckland area.
 The Kari Centre has a strong reputation for excellence, innovation, and training, and is dedicated to offering opportunities for career development.

 Kari Centre has implemented the CHOICE and Partnership approach, for more information please see http://www.camhsnetwork.co.uk